You did it. You survived another year.

 April 21st – a day that will live in infamy.
 Well, if not for the crater it made, then for the hype leading up to it.
 Mobilegeddon came and went, and everyone’s rankings didn’t end up tanking like we thought they would.
 This was partly due to the slow roll-out of the update, which thankfully, gave plenty of websites time to become mobile-friendly compliant.

 Even if Mobilegeddon wasn’t everything we thought it would be, it still taught us a valuable lesson.
 Google wants everyone to provide users with the best mobile experience possible.
-Google preached that lesson early in the year, when they released a wave of warnings to “fix mobile usability issues” found in a number of websites.
+Google preached that lesson early in the year when they released a wave of warnings to “fix mobile usability issues” found in some websites.
 With mobile expected to continue dominating the user base in 2016, everyone had better get real friendly with their mobile site.

 See these blogs for reference:

 - How to Make a Website Mobile-Friendly After a Google Warning – January 20